aabccd021/systemd-notify-fifo/README.md

 You can use this to mock systemd-notify, log notified messages, or wait for a server to be ready.

+This repo includes two commands:

+- `systemd-notify-fifo`: Pipe systemd-notify messages to Unix FIFO.
+- `systemd-notify-fifo-server`: Same as `systemd-notify-fifo`, but we need to manually wait for the NOTIFY_SOCKET to be ready.

 ## Usage

 ### Wait for server to be ready